Popek

-Popek left his family home and dropped out of school at the age of 14.
-He speaks Polish, English and German.
+Popek left his family home at the age of 14 and therefore never got a proper education.
+He speaks Polish, English and German, though fluent only in Polish.

 Solo activities began in 2007, Popek has since released three albums, including one self-released.
 The album Monster was certified Gold in Poland and the Czech Republic.
 Firma has recorded 6 albums, Popek however was not involved in the production of the album NieLegalne Rytmy: Kontynuacja.

-He collaborated with such artists as Tiggy Smith Chronik, Krept and Konan, Big Narstie, JME, Professor Green, Jędker, Sokół, Peja, Virus Syndicate, Tempa T, P Money, Devlin, Wiley, Małolat, The Game, Sean Price, Stitches. and Big H.
+He collaborated with such artists as Chronik, Krept and Konan, Big Narstie, JME, Professor Green, Jędker, Sokół, Peja, Virus Syndicate, Tempa T, P Money, Devlin, Wiley, Małolat, The Game, Sean Price, Stitches. and Big H.

-Popek is also known for extreme behavior, including getting his eyeballs tattooed and being hung on hooks for the video of Pain be My Guest.
+Popek became famous for getting his eyeballs tattooed, and for hanging on hooks in the music video for Pain be My Guest.